udayvunnam/xng-breadcrumb/projects/xng-breadcrumb/README.md

 ## Demo

-[Live Demo](https://xng-breadcrumb.netlify.com) - _TechUnroll_ An imaginary mentor - mentee app, that demonstrates `xng-breadcrumb` usage.
+[Live Demo](https://xng-breadcrumb.netlify.com) - An Angular App showing `xng-breadcrumb` usage.
+It covers all available options.

 ![](https://user-images.githubusercontent.com/20707504/60205896-0211f080-9870-11e9-9b14-9a3382945c64.gif)

 ## Features

-- **Quick start**: Show breadcrumbs just by adding `<breadcrumb></breadcrumb>` anywhere in the App.
+- ✅ **Quick start with default mapping**: Just by adding `<breadcrumb></breadcrumb>` show breadcrumbs anywhere in the App.
+Breadcrumbs defualts to route segments even without any configuration.
-- **Default mapping**: Breadcrumb to route mapping by default, if no configuration is defined.
-- **Declarative mapping**: Specify breadcrumbs for each route while declaring App routes.
+- ✅ **Declarative mapping**: Ma breadcrumb label for each route, while declaring App routes.
-- **Dynamic mapping**: Resolve a route label from server response using BreadcrumbService.
+- ✅ **Dynamic mapping**: Resolve a breadcrumb label dynamically, by using BreadcrumbService.
-- **Skip Breadcrumb**: Skip specific routes from displaying in breadcrumbs.
+- ✅ **Skip Breadcrumb**: Skip specific routes from displaying in breadcrumbs, conditionally.
-- **Schematics**: Use schematics to add and update the library with `ng add xng-breadcrumb` and `ng update xng-breadcrumb`
+- ✅ **Schematics**: Use schematics to add and update the library with `ng add xng-breadcrumb` and `ng update xng-breadcrumb`

 ## Getting Started